aleshaleksey/fansys23/08-spell-list.md

 **Limitations**: The spell only acts on entities that are touching the ground or other solid objects connected to it.
 When an entity does not fulfil this condition the spell does not act on it.

-**Upcast**: For every extra MP die above 2, either, increase the duration by 8 hours, the area by 5ft, or add an extra entity type.
+**Upcast**: For every extra MP die above 2, either increase the duration by 8 hours, the area by 5ft, or add an extra entity type.

 **Global**: The spell radius is 400ft.
 It lasts for a month.
 For every 2MP dice above 4, either the duration increases by a month or the radius extends by 100ft.
 An extra entity type is automatically added for every 2MP dice above 4.